theveloper-pl/theveloper-pl/README.md

 - ⚡ Fun fact: I've never touched the grass

-- 🧠 I'm learning Golang/C/Python and tons of other things
+- 🧠 I'm learning Python and tons of other things

 <br/>